John Makepeace Bennett: Personal life

-John Bennett was born in 1921 at Warwick, Queensland, the son of Albert John Bennett and Elsie Winifred née Bourne.
+Bennett was born in 1921 at Warwick, Queensland, the son of Albert John Bennett and Elsie Winifred née Bourne.

 In 1952 he married Rosalind Mary Elkington (who was also working at Ferranti).
 They had four children: Christopher John, Ann Margaret, Susan Elizabeth and Jane Mary.

 In 1986 Bennett, aged 65, retired with his wife to Sydney's Northern Beaches.

 Bennett died at home on 9 December 2010 and was survived by his wife, four children and six grandchildren.

-Education and War Service
+Education and war service

-John Bennett was educated at The Southport School.
+Bennett was educated at The Southport School.
 After which, he went to the University of Queensland to study civil engineering.

 From 1942 until 1946 (during WWII), he served in the RAAF.
 He worked on a radar unit on the Wessel Islands and later worked in airfield construction.
 He then returned to the University of Queensland to study electrical and mechanical engineering and mathematics.

 Professional life

 In 1947 he went to Cambridge University to become Maurice Vincent Wilkes' first research assistant as part of the team working to build EDSAC.
 This was the world's first practical stored program electronic computer, and the world's first computer in regular operation from 1949.
 He used EDSAC to carry out the first ever structural engineering calculations on a computer as part of his PhD.

 He worked for Ferranti in Manchester and London as a computer specialist.
 Here he designed the instruction set for Ferranti Mark 1*, which was the main improvement of that machine over Ferranti Mark 1.

-In 1956, Bennett returned to Australia to become Numerical Analyst (and later Senior Numerical Analyst) to the Adolph Basser Laboratory at the University of Sydney.
+In 1956, Bennett returned to Australia to become numerical analyst (and later senior numerical analyst) to the Adolph Basser Laboratory at the University of Sydney.
 His main work was the development of software for SILLIAC.

 Until 1958 he taught associated courses in the use of computers.
-In 1958 he established a Postgraduate Diploma in Numerical Analysis and Computing which was later changed to the Postgraduate Diploma in Computer Science.
+In 1958 he established a postgraduate diploma in numerical analysis and computing which was later changed to the postgraduate diploma in computer science.

-In 1961, the Basser Laboratory became the Basser Computing Department and John Bennet became Professor of Physics (Electronic Computing).
+In 1961, the Basser Laboratory became the Basser Computing Department and John Bennet became professor of physics (electronic computing).
 In 1972 the Basser Computing Department was split into the Basser Department of Computer Science (for teaching and research) and the University Computer Centre.
 John Bennett was appointed head of the new Basser Department of Computer Science, but it was not until 1982 that John Bennett's title was changed to be Professor of Computer Science - a title which he held until his retirement in 1987.

-He was also the Foundation Chairman of the Australian Committee on Computation and Automatic Control from 1959 to 1963, the President of the New South Wales Computer Society from 1965 to 1966, and the Foundation President of the Australian Computer Society from 1966 to 1967.
-In 1981 he helped found the Research Foundation for Information Technology at the University.
+He was also the foundation chairman of the Australian Committee on Computation and Automatic Control from 1959 to 1963, the president of the New South Wales Computer Society from 1965 to 1966, and the foundation president of the Australian Computer Society from 1966 to 1967.
+In 1981 he helped found the Research Foundation for Information Technology at the university.